AndrasKovacs/pny1-assignment/DepTC.md

 3. Unify `A B` with `A a`, instantiating `a` to `B`.
 4. Try to prove `Show B` (the instantiated constraint on the `Show (A B)` instance).
 5. Find `instance Show B` as a matching instance.

+A succesful search allows the compiler to plug in the appropriate `show` definitions, thereby producing a "proof".
+In fact, the above procedure is just a simple form of resolution, similar to that used in logic programming.

+As long as instance and class definitions are kept in a tractable  form (in Haskell's case, instances are Horn clauses), instance resolution remains a tractable problem.
+This constitutes a solution to the first problem, the problem of large search spaces.

+As to the problem of specifications, programmers can manually implement instance methods, thereby exerting control over the semantics of generated code.
+Instances become the basic building blocks, and instance resolution only provides the "plumbing".
+Of course, this means that a significant amount of program logic is still written by hand.
+It's a general trade-off; depdending on the expressiveness of the ambient type system programmers may be able to increase or decrease the amount of manual code obligations.